codelearning2021/regex-tutorial-and-explainer/gist-template.md

 ### Boundaries

-In regular expressions, boundaries are special characters that match the position between characters, rather than the characters themselves.
-They allow you to specify where a match should occur in relation to other characters in the input string.
+Boundaries are special characters that match the position **between** characters, rather than the characters themselves.
+They allow you to specify where a match should occur in relation to other characters in the input string.<br>

-There are several different types of boundaries in regular expressions:
+There types of boundaries in regular expressions are word boundaries (/b) and line boundaries (^ and $).

 Word boundaries: \b
 Word boundaries match the position between a word character (as defined by the \w character class) and a non-word character.
 For example, the regular expression \bcat\b would match the word "cat" only when it appears on its own, and not as part of another word like "scattered" or "category".